GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/3_Introduction_to_pggb.md

 !!! info ""

 - Variation graphs offer a compact representation of genetic variation across a population in the form of bidirected DNA sequence graphs, encompassing large-scale SVs like inversions and duplications.
 - PGGB, the the PanGenome Graph Builder, is a reference-free pangenome graph constuction method.
-PGGB builds pangenome graphs from a set of input sequences unbiasly.
+PGGB builds pangenome graphs from a set of input sequences.
 - The main novelty of PGGB  is not just that it doesn't rely on a reference, but more importantly, it can accurately and fully capture every part of the input genomes.

 ## How does PGGB work?
 !!! info ""

-- PGGB generates graphs using an all-to-all alignment of input sequences (wfmash), graph induction (seqwish), and progressive normalization (smoothxg, gfaffix).
+- PGGB generates graphs using an all-to-all alignment of input sequences (`wfmash`), graph induction (`seqwish`), and progressive normalization (`smoothxg`, `gfaffix`).
-- After construction, PGGB generates diagnostic visualizations of the graph (odgi).
+- After construction, PGGB generates diagnostic visualizations of the graph (`odgi`).
-- A variant call report (in VCF) representing both small and large variants can be generated based on any reference genome included in the graph.
+- A variant call report (in Variant Call Format - VCF) representing both small and large variants can be generated based on any reference genome included in the graph.
 - PGGB writes its output in GFAv1(.gfa) format, which can be used as input by numerous "genome graph" and pangenome tools, such as the vg and odgi toolkits
 - Scale Graph Construction: The PGGB algorithm is designed to handle large-scale genomes and can efficiently construct genome graphs containing extensive genetic variations.